 These are the solutions on how you can solve your Discord RTC connecting errors that always shows up after lunching that application.

-If you’ve got anything to say to me, drop a comment below.
+If you’ve got anything to say to me, simply write your thoughts on comment.